IslamMammadov/dbt_airbnb/README.md

 # dbt_airbnb Project

 ## Overview
 The `dbt_airbnb` project is a data transformation and analytics pipeline designed for use with Snowflake.
-It transforms raw Airbnb data into a structured data warehouse and creates interactive dashboards for data visualization.
+It transforms raw Airbnb data into a structured data warehouse and creates sample dashboard in `Preset` for data visualization.
 This project includes a series of SQL queries and transformations that are organized within dbt's best practices and functionalities, such as tests, macros, logging, and external packages.

 ## Features
 - **Snowflake Configuration**: The project includes a Snowflake setup SQL query (`Snowflake setup.sql`) that configures your Snowflake data warehouse environment.
 - **Data Transformation**: Raw Airbnb data is transformed into a structured data warehouse for easier analysis.
 The transformations follow best practices and use dbt's powerful features.
-- **Dashboards**: The project creates a series of dashboards using preset configurations, offering actionable insights for stakeholders.
 - **Documentation**: Documentation for selected tables has been added, detailing the structure, fields, and usage of the data.
 - **Testing**: Tests are applied to ensure data quality and integrity.
 - **Macros**: Custom macros are created to reuse SQL logic across the project.